philliplab/MochModel4/test/aaaMochModel4.md

 ```

 ```
-## [1] "A scenario with only 1000 mothers to see if anything breaks when the numbers are smaller."
+## [1] "No gestation period, useful for matching input and output fertility."
-## [2] " Substitude: 'int\tStartingPopulationSize = 10000' with 'int\tStartingPopulationSize = 1000'"
+## [2] " Substitude: 'FertilityMotherGestationPeriod = 1' with 'FertilityMotherGestationPeriod = 0'"
 ```

 ## Mother Model